An advanced-beginner-level communicative paper for students with some previous knowledge of French.

 - May be offered for Summer School, pending approval.

 - Suitable for students with some knowledge of French, typically those who have studied up to NCEA Level 1 in secondary school or who recently passed FREN 131 or FREN 105.

 - In FREN 132, you will develop listening, speaking, reading and writing skills for communicating in French about work, leisure and travel.
 You will also be introduced to French and other francophone cultures.

 - Teaching Arrangements

-- The class meets for four hours a week, and smaller groups meet for an oral class once
+The class meets for four hours a week, and smaller groups meet for an oral class once a week.

 - Course outline

 Course outline will be given to the students at the start of semester